Zuma4/Google-Trends-Scraper/README.md

 ## How To Use

+### Install Requirements
-You'll Need To Take A Look At User Options In The Script And Set Your Preferences
+1 - You'll Need To Download Python Before Being Able To Use The Script

+2 - Open Terminal In The main File Then Paste ```pip install -r requirements.txt``` Into Your Terminal

+### Preferences

-The Script Will Save The Output As A CSV Or A JSON File (based On Your Settings)
+You'll Need To Take A Look At User Options In The Script And Set Your Preferences The Script Will Save The Output As A CSV Or A JSON File (based On Your Settings)